MarkusMannheim/code-breaker/README.md

 So `MARKUS` would be encrypted as `NZIPFH`.

-This is extremely simple &mdash; surely too simple for ASD?
-Let's go back to the tails side of the coin and try it, starting with the outside ring of characters:
+This is extremely simple &mdash; surely too simple for the ASD?
+Let's go back to the tails side of the coin and try it, starting with the outer ring of characters:

 ```python
 import string